PayEx/PayEx.Checkout.Documentation/docs/cancel.md

-An implementer may call /cancel to cancel the transaction and release any reserved funds
+An implementer may request a cancel-transaction to cancel the transaction and release any reserved funds

 ### Method, parameters
 Method:    `POST`

-Endpoint:  `/api/cancel`
+Resource:  `api/orders/{orderid}/transactions/`

 Headers: